edwardaux/SuperSocket/README.markdown

 - Support for TLS / SSL<br/>
   _Secure your socket with ease using just a single method call.
 Available for both client and server sockets._

-**GCDAsyncSocket** is built atop Grand Central Dispatch:

 - Fully GCD based and Thread-Safe<br/>
   _It runs entirely within its own GCD dispatch_queue, and is completely thread-safe.
 Further, the delegate methods are all invoked asynchronously onto a dispatch_queue of your choosing.
 This means parallel operation of your socket code, and your delegate/processing code._

 - The Latest Technology & Performance Optimizations<br/>
   _Internally the library takes advantage of technologies such as [kqueue's](http://en.wikipedia.org/wiki/Kqueue) to limit [system calls](http://en.wikipedia.org/wiki/System_call) and optimize buffer allocations.
 In other words, peak performance._

-**AsyncSocket** wraps CFSocket and CFStream:

-- Fully Run-loop based<br/>
-  _Use it on the main thread or a worker thread.
-It plugs into the NSRunLoop with configurable modes._

 ## UDP

-**GCDAsyncUdpSocket** and **AsyncUdpSocket** are UDP/IP socket networking libraries.
-Here are the key features available in both:
+**GCDAsyncUdpSocket** is a UDP/IP socket networking libraries.
+Here are the key features available:

 - Native objective-c, fully self-contained in one class.<br/>
   _No need to muck around with low-level sockets.
 This class handles everything for you._